Sungshine/BioFirstAidKit/README.md

-# BioinformaticsFirstAidKit
+# Bioinformatics Utilities
-First aid scripts for the day to day bioinformatician
+Common scripts for the day-to-day bioinformatician.